cournape/Bento/html/_sources/hacking.txt

 commands as is.

 Besides installation, the manifest is also used to produce installers.
-Currently, only windows installers and eggs are supported, but adding new types of installers should be easier than with distutils.
+Currently, windows installers (both .exe and .msi), eggs and mpkg are supported, and adding new types of installers should be easier than with distutils.
 If you look at the build_wininst and build_egg commands source code, they are simple, and most of the "magic" happens in the build manifest.
 In particular, the build manifest still refers to installed bits relatively to abstract paths, and those paths are resolved when building the installers.

-WARNING: the build manifest will most likely need to be changed in backward incompatible ways, including the API to access it.

 Installers conversion
 ~~~~~~~~~~~~~~~~~~~~~